 The trunk of intercity bus service

-Long-distance buses have a large trunk that allows storing the bike.
+Long-distance buses have a large trunk that allows bike storing.

-Basically you can put your bike without dismantling them unless the trunk is already occupied by other passengers’ luggage.
+Basically the bike can be put in the trunk without dismantling it unless the trunk is already taken by other passengers’ luggage.

 For price, planning and bus stops locations, please use the link: Bus.co.il

-Try to avoid using the bus services during Thursdays afternoon, Saturdays evenings and Sundays morning due to heavy loads on public transport lines and therefore well packed bus cargo cells.
+Try to avoid using the bus services during Thursdays afternoon, Saturdays evenings and Sundays morning due to heavy loads on public transport lines and therefore much packed bus cargo cells.

 Using the train